Transition from Resident to Attending

 Supporting you today.
 Protecting your future.

-In order to be licensed, applicants must document passage of a licensing examination, either USMLE or COMLEX.
-Depending upon the state, there may be a maximum number of attempts allowed to pass the licensing exams and a time window within which they must be completed.
-Both exams take place in three parts and the third portion is completed during residency training.
+In order to be licensed, applicants must document passage of a licensing examination, either the United States Medical Licensing Examination (USMLE) or Comprehensive Osteopathic Medical Licensing Examination of the United States (COMLEX-USA).
+Depending on the state, there may be a maximum number of attempts allowed to pass the licensing exams and a time window within which they must be completed.
+Both exams take place in three parts and the third portion is typically completed during residency training.

 As with licensing requirements, the cost of obtaining a license varies by state.
 On the low end, it’s less than $100.
 On the high end, residents could spend in excess of $1,000.